-94. The tower would be located approximately 0.8 miles to the north of Long Island Sound.
+93. The tower would be located approximately 1.1 miles to the north of Long Island Sound.
 (T-Mobile 1, Tab N).

-- 95. Although the proposed facility is located within the Connecticut Coastal Management Act's (CCMA) coastal boundary, there are no coastal resources on the subject property.
-The nearest coastal resources are tidal wetlands associated with Threemile River, which is located approximately 500 feet southwest of the proposed tower.
-No coastal resources, as defined in the CCMA, would be adversely affected by the proposed tower.
+- 94. Although the proposed facility is located within the Connecticut Coastal Management Act's (CCMA) coastal boundary, there are no coastal resources on the subject property.
+No federal or state regulated tidal wetlands or watercourses are on the host property.
+The nearest coastal resources are tidal wetlands associated with the Black Hall River, which is located approximately 1,500 feet southwest of the proposed tower.
+No coastal resources, as defined in the CCMA, would be impacted by the proposed facility.
 (T-Mobile 1, p.
-14) - 96.
+14 and Tab N) - 95.
 Views of the tower from Long Island Sound would be distant and rising topography to the north provides the backdrop of the view.
 (T-Mobile 21)